SAP-samples/cxii-visual-search-ui-component/README.md

 ## Description

-SAP CX Intelligene & Incubation Visual Search UI Component is an extension of SAP Commerce Storefront.
+SAP CX Intelligence & Incubation Visual Search UI Component is an extension of SAP Commerce Storefront.

 This project contains UI library that can be integrated with Spartacus applications to get the Visual Search feature.